 “Everything comes to us that belongs to us if we create the capacity to receive it.”
 Rabindranath Tagore

-660 Curries is a voluminous collection of Indian eats compiled into one whopping book of appetizers, poultry, beef, lamb, pork, seafood, paneer, legume and vegetable curries.
-I could literally devote the entire year of grief cooking to this one book.
+Hello India.
+660 Curries is a voluminous collection of Indian eats compiled into one whopping book of every kind of imaginable curry.
+I could literally devote the entire year of grief cooking from this one book.
 It’s overwhelming close to a thousand pages of a multi thousands year old cuisine.
 A curry is any dish that is covered in a sauce or gravy that is “redolent with any number of freshly ground and very fragrant spices and/or herbs.”
 A curry is not a spice blend made by McCormick.
 This cookbook was my son Sean’s but I basically “borrowed” it indefinitely from him years ago and he didn’t object too much.
 Friday was his 34th birthday and ironically I am making this dish today to share with him.
 So it’s true then, in this case, that what goes around comes around.
-This curry, chickpeas with a spice tomato sauce is as common in Indian kitchens as macaroni and cheese is to us.
+This curry of chickpeas with a spicy tomato sauce is as common in Indian kitchens as macaroni and cheese is to ours.

-Hello India.
 I know a little something about India.
 The photograph below is of an overwhelmed me volunteering as a nurse at the Missionaries of Charity in Calcutta in 2006.
 I am on the balcony of Mother Teresa’s facility for the dying which is called Kalighat, home of the pure heart, home of the Kali temple.
-Hand washed laundry, a few yards from my left is hanging very still on multiple clotheslines in the equatorial heat and polluted diesel air.
-All the volunteers are on a sweet tea break and I am photographing the streets.
-There in this space I am about 250 miles from the Bangladesh border, not that far from where Abby’s second husband Jahan was born and raised.
+A few yards from my left is hand washed laundry hanging very still on multiple clotheslines in the equatorial heat and polluted diesel air.
+In front of me are all the volunteers on a sweet tea break and I am photographing the crowded streets below.
+Here, in this space I am about 250 miles from the Bangladesh border, not that far from where Abby’s second husband Jahan was born and raised.
 It’s strange to reflect now, that even half way around the world at a time when we were not communicating, our story was still connected.
-But we both didn’t know it at the time.
+But we both were unaware of it at the time.

 Ingredients: 2 tablespoons of ghee or canola oil, 2 teaspoons of cumin seeds (1 whole and 1 ground), 2 tablespoons ginger paste, 1 tablespoon garlic paste, 2 tablespoons tomato paste, 1 tablespoon ground coriander seeds, 1 tablespoon mango powder or lime juice, 1 teaspoon cayenne (I used less), 1/2 teaspoon turmeric, 4 cups chickpeas, 4 tablespoons cilantro, 1.5 teaspoons coarse salt, 1/2 cup chopped red onion.